cominixo/BetterF3/README.md

 </div>

-<blockquote style="text-align: center;">BetterF3 is a mod that replaces Minecraft's original debug HUD
+<blockquote style="text-align: center;">BetterF3 is a mod to replace Minecraft's original debug HUD
 with a highly customizable, more human-readable HUD.<br/>
 You can customize colors, position, add spacings, and more.